by anthony on 08/27/12 at 9:48 am

 Many designers mistakenly think a sketch is a wireframe.
 They are similar but they are not the same thing.
 Both are useful for illustrating an interface concept, but a wireframe and a sketch are done in different mediums and produce different results.

-When you sketch, you are trying to get a basic concept of how the app will work in interface form.
-There are many ways you could execute an interface concept.
+When you sketch, you are trying to get a basic concept of how the app will work in user interface form.
+There are many ways you could craft an interface concept.
 But here you are trying to figure out what those ways are and which way works best.
 There is a lot of quick and dirty thinking that happens from pen to paper.
 The specifics of the user interface aren’t important here.
 What matters most is understanding what the user will basically see on each screen that will lead them to the desired result.

 When you wireframe, you are trying to refine the concept of how the app will work using pixellated grayscale widgets.
 The medium you’re working in forces you to think in higher detail, where sizing, placement and order of elements are all figured out.
 You’re also forced to think more thoroughly about all the elements on the page from top to bottom, not just the basics.
 When you work in pixels, you can get more precise about how the user interface will work.
 As you finish wireframing, the interface concept should look clearer and more refined.